kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] Tab selection and ordering
   - validation: at least one is required
   - when determining selected tab ID when the indicated one in settings is not available, pick first from ordered list
+- [ ] New context menu?
+Custom global context menu that leverages a global store
+  - Current context menu uses inline styles and gets picked up unintentionally by original Tidy 5e's context menu handling.
+  - Should work with popout!
+  - ... etc.
 - [ ] Re-integrate Actions Tab or make native

 ### Foundry Adapter Cleanup